 \section{Results}

 To illustrate the flow response in the oscillating simulations, figure~\ref{fig:time_series} shows time series of various flow characteristics.
 The energy and the dissipation rate resemble the injection rate signal with a delay.
 The amplitude of their oscillations reduces at smaller period times, indicating that the energy cascade acts as a low-pass filter~\citep{CadotJFM2003,kuczaj2006,BosPF2007}.
 This filtering effect is analyzed in more detail in figure~\ref{fig:cascade_time}, where we show the relative amplitude and the time delay of the variations of the dissipation rate compared to the injection rate.
-Only for the slowest variations of the injection rate (largest~$P$), the dissipation rate oscillates at the same amplitude.
+Only for the slowest variations of the injection rate (largest~$P$) does the dissipation rate oscillate at the same amplitude.
 As soon as the variation time scales become comparable to the integral time of the flow, the amplitude drops.
-The decrease is consistent with the $P^1$- and $P^3$-scaling reported in the literature~\citep{kuczaj2006,BosPF2007}, where the transition threshold between these two regimes depends on Reynolds number.
-Similarly, the time delay saturates at a well defined cascade time around $2.4\, T_\mathrm{int}$ only for the slowest oscillations.
-Due to the method we use to measure the time delay $\tau_c$, it cannot be larger than the period time $P$.
-Instead, for small period times, we observe that it roughly follows $P/2$, which corresponds to a phase shift of $\pi$ \citep[compare][]{kuczaj2006,BosPF2007}.
+The decrease is consistent with the $P^1$ and $P^3$ scalings reported in the literature~\citep{kuczaj2006,BosPF2007}, where the transition threshold between these two regimes depends on the Reynolds number.
+Similarly, the time delay saturates at a well-defined cascade time of approximately $2.4\, T_\mathrm{int}$ only for the slowest oscillations.
+Due to the method that we use to measure the time delay $\tau_c$, it cannot be larger than the period time $P$.
+Instead, for small period times, we observe that it follows $P/2$ approximately, which corresponds to a phase shift of $\pi$ \citep[compare][]{kuczaj2006,BosPF2007}.